MiddayClouds/pal/README.md

     <a href="https://app.fossa.com/projects/git%2Bgithub.com%2FMiddayClouds%2Fpal?ref=badge_shield" alt="FOSSA Status"><img src="https://app.fossa.com/api/projects/git%2Bgithub.com%2FMiddayClouds%2Fpal.svg?type=shield"/></a>
 </p>

 Pal is a fun discord bot with many different commands.
-The official changelogs can be found [here](https://github.com/MiddayClouds/pal/releases).
+The official change logs can be found [here](https://github.com/MiddayClouds/pal/releases).
-> Pal runs on <a href="">discord.js</a> and is based off these bots:
+> Pal runs on <a href="">discord.js</a> hosted on <a href="https://m.do.co/c/47c40acc6cf7">DigitalOcean</a>.
+Pal is based off these bots:
 > - <a href="https://gist.github.com/eslachance/3349734a98d30011bb202f47342601d3">The Perfect Lil' Bot</a>
 > - <a href="https://github.com/julianYaman/wikipedia-bot">Wikipedia-Bot</a>
 > - <a href="https://github.com/biagios/pal">Former versions of Pal</a>